Stomper10/CheXpert/README.md

 ```

 ## Run the Model
-Now you can run the model like below. **But**, I recommend you to use several options to run the model more efficiently.
+Now you can run the model like below. **BUT**, I recommend you to use several options to run the model more efficiently.
 ```bash
 python3 run_chexpert.py
 ```